JoJo's Bizarre Adventure season 1: Plot

-The first season was split into two parts: part 1 comprised episodes 1–9 covering the Phantom Blood manga arc, and part 2 comprised episodes 10–26 covering the Battle Tendency arc.
+The first season is split into two parts: part 1 comprises episodes 1–9, covering the Phantom Blood story arc, while part 2 comprises episodes 10–26, covering the Battle Tendency story arc.

 The first part, Phantom Blood, is set in the early-to-late 1880s in England.
 George Joestar takes in the orphan Dio Brando to pay off a debt to Dio's late father Dario.
 Dio's attempts to become the sole heir to the Joestar fortune are thwarted and he resorts to using an ancient Stone Mask which transforms him into a vampire with his sights now set on world domination.
 With Will A. Zeppeli, a master of a supernatural ability called Hamon, and former street thug Robert E.O.
 Speedwagon at his side, George's son Jonathan trains in Hamon and stops Dio who is left aboard an exploding ship after he mortally wounds Jonathan.
 However, Jonathan's wife Erina is pregnant with a child and escapes, continuing the Joestar name.

 The second part, Battle Tendency, takes place in 1939.
 Jonathan's grandson Joseph teams up with Will's grandson Caesar Zeppeli to battle ancient humanoids called the Pillar Men, but are overwhelmed by the Pillar Man Wamuu.
-Joseph and Caesar have a month to defeat the Pillar Men Esidisi and Wamuu to obtain the antidotes for the poisoned rings in Joseph's windpipe and aorta, while also preventing them from gaining a powerful stone called the Super Aja.
+Joseph and Caesar have a month to defeat the Pillar Men Esidisi and Wamuu to obtain the antidotes for the poisoned rings in Joseph's windpipe and aorta, while also preventing them from gaining a powerful stone called the Red Stone of Aja.
 The two are trained in controlling Hamon by the Hamon coach Lisa Lisa.
-Joseph defeats Esidisi and Wamuu, but Kars obtains the Super Aja, becoming more powerful.
-Aided by the German soldier Rudol von Stroheim, Joseph uses the Super Aja against Kars to defeat him.
-In the epilogue set in the 1980s, a "treasure chest" engraved with the name "DIO" is salvaged from the sea, while an older Joseph is set to meet his daughter in Japan.
+Joseph defeats Esidisi and Wamuu, but Kars obtains the Red Stone of Aja, becoming more powerful.
+Aided by the German soldier Rudol von Stroheim, Joseph uses the Red Stone of Aja against Kars to defeat him.
+In the epilogue set in the 1980s, a "treasure chest" engraved with the name "Dio" is salvaged from the sea, while an older Joseph is set to meet his daughter in Japan.